SamAlammar/pass-bakery/README.md

 If you want to compile then use ```sbt update```

-To run the pass bakery program, enter this command (Make sure you have your Postgres Server running before running the project):
+To run the pass bakery program, enter this command:
 ```bash
 sbt run
 ```
+**Note**: Everytime you run the program, you need to make sure that the Postgres server is up and running.
+To do so, Make sure you have Postgres.app Application running and press the ```start``` button on your PostgresSQL server.
+That will get the database running!

 To run the test for the program, enter this command:
 ```bash